 Extract from Groome's Ordnance Gazetteer of Scotland (1882-4)

 - Churches in Craignish (NM775015):

 You can also perform a more selective search for churches in the Craignish area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 - Open StreetMap

 - National Library of Scotland

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)